Keep in Touch

 The Tumbatu Channel is officially safeguarded by law, but in practice, enforcement depends on the community.
 Committees of islanders have been consulting with a fishermen’s association (TAF) and government officials to develop a plan to make the fisheries sustainable and engage more community members in conservation.
 They are focusing on the Mwana wa Mwana Islet area.

 A protected area will be formed and closed to octopus harvest, to stop coral breakage and seagrass destruction.
 Increased patrols and surveillance by fishers and local officials will deter illegal fishing.
-The island will also establish a seaweed farming area of 247 acres in a degraded area, as well as a five-acre sea cucumber area.
-These will both help rebuild habitat and provide income, taking pressure off other marine resources.
+The island will also establish a 247-acre seaweed farming area in a degraded area, as well as a five-acre sea cucumber area.
+Both will help rebuild habitat and provide income, taking pressure off other marine resources.

 TAF will build a conservation center in Jongowe Village, which will serve as a hub for meetings and trainings to raise conservation awareness.
 It will also house historical and natural resource materials.